rmsolgi/geneticalgorithm/README.md

 with continuous, discrete, and mixed variables.
 It provides an easy implementation of genetic-algorithm (GA) in Python.

-## Installation
+# Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install geneticalgorithm in Python.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install geneticalgorithm2 in Python.

 ```python
 pip install geneticalgorithm2
 ```

-## Working process
+# Working process

 Firstly, u should **import needed packages**: